cirdua/test-github-actions/README.md

 4. Select Storage Account Type
 5. Created Storage Account will be indicated in Output step of the workflow.
    Resource will be placed in Resource Group indicated in `AZURE_RG` Secret

+## Tests
+ARM Test Toolkit is used in Github Workflows
+For details on installation, refer to this [link](https://github.com/Azure/arm-ttk/blob/master/arm-ttk/README.md)

 ## References